PREM Rugby: All time

 A total of 28 clubs have been involved in the top-flight since the league's inception in the 1987–88 season.
 The most recent club to make its debut in the Premiership was London Welsh, which made their top flight debut in 2012–13.

 Three clubs — Bath, Gloucester and Leicester Tigers — have appeared in every season to date.
 Harlequins have only missed the 2005–06 season due to relegation.
-Six other clubs have appeared in at least 20 seasons — Saracens, Northampton Saints, Sale Sharks, London Irish, Bristol Bears and Newcastle Red Bulls.
-The financial insolvency, expulsion and automatic relegation of Wasps during the 2022–23 season means their record of being ever-present effectively ended at the end of the 2021–22 season.
+Seven other clubs have appeared in at least 25 seasons — Bristol Bears, London Irish, Newcastle Red Bulls, Northampton Saints, Sale Sharks, Saracens and Wasps.
+The financial insolvency, expulsion and automatic relegation of Worcester Warriors and Wasps in September and October 2022 respectively, means that both of their records are considered to have ended at the close of the 2021–22 season.
+London Irish completed the 2022–23 season before entering into insolvency in the off-season.

 Coventry, Liverpool St Helens, Moseley, Nottingham, Rosslyn Park, Rugby and Waterloo only appeared during the amateur era, whereas Exeter Chiefs, Leeds Tykes, London Welsh, Richmond, Rotherham Titans and Worcester Warriors have only appeared during the professional era.

-Below, the 2024–25 clubs are listed in bold; ever-present clubs are listed in bold italics.
-Years listed are the calendar years in which the seasons ended.
-All current teams will remain in the league until at least 2024.
+Below, the 2026–27 clubs are listed in bold and ever-present clubs are listed in bold italics.
+Years listed are only the calendar years in which the seasons started.
+Data is inclusive of the 2026/27 season.